jstetich/FOCB_WQ/Graphics/Surface_Trends_Graphics.md

 The Chlorophyll values we model and plot are actually a transformation of the
-craw chlorophyll observations.
+raw chlorophyll observations.
 As such, the values plotted are meaningless to potential readers.
-We need to provide a axis that indicates the non-linearity of the Y axis.
+We need to provide an axis that indicates the non-linearity of the Y axis.

 A little Googling suggests there is no easy way to adjust the Y axis